dsj96/CTVI-master/README.md

 ## Split Data
 We randomly split the road segments with traffic volume data into training ```(80%)``` and testing ```(20%)```, respectively.
-We further select 20% of the training randomly as validation.
+We further select 20% of the training randomly as validation. yf

-Note that for the selected road segments used for testing, we completely masked its traffic volume information.
-Afterwards we use ```CTVI``` model to inference the traffic volume values.
+Note that for the selected road segments used for testing, we completely masked its traffic volume information in all time slice.
+Afterwards we use ```CTVI``` model to inference the traffic volume values in each time slice.

 ### Roadnet Data Format
 ```roadnet.txt```: intersection0_intersection1, num_of_lanes, speed limit, road segment name